 The Give pot in the RoosterMoney app lets you set aside money for a good cause and track donations over time.

 Thousands of charities offer their own line of Christmas cards, the proceeds from which benefit their causes.
-Children’s charity UNICEF has a great range of coloring cards, allowing young senders to personalize their Christmas messages.
+Children’s charity UNICEF has a great range of colouring cards, allowing young senders to personalise their Christmas messages.

-You can give and receive at thrift stores.
-These places sell unwanted goods, and pass the money onto a wide range of charitable causes.
+You can give and receive at charity shops.
+These high street stores sell unwanted goods, and pass the money onto a wide range of charitable causes; many charities also sell their donations online, and plenty have good Christmas decorations for sale.
 Perhaps you can donate your old stuff, or pick up something cheap for yourself.
-Old games and DVDs often cost only a few dollars, and the money always goes to a good cause.
+Old games and DVDs often cost only a few pounds, and the money always goes to a good cause.

 It isn’t all fun runs and bake sales.
 In 1929, J. M. Barrie donated the copyright to his book and play Peter Pan to the Great Ormond St Hospital.
 That copyright would have expired by now, but In 1988, the former British Prime Minister James Callaghan helped put a law through parliament, granting the hospital a right to royalties for any performance, publication, broadcast of the play or adaptation of the play, forever!
 Maybe, if your son or daughter makes it big in the future, they can give a bit back too.